/**

 *

-* @param {object} setup - The router setup, containing the 2 methods:
+* @param {object} config - The router config, containing the 2 methods:

 */